gbeckers/Birdwatcher/docs/recipes/detectmovement.rst

-In many lab situations (static camera and static scene, except for animal), 'movement' can be captured based on detecting pixels in video frames that changed statistically significantly with respect to recently preceding frames.
+In many lab situations (static camera and static scene, except for animal), 'movement' can be captured based on detecting pixels in video frames that changed statistically significantly with respect to recent frames.
 The high-level function :func:`detect_movement` does this, based on a machine learning technique called background substraction.

 .. code:: python